-One of issues involved in integration is to explain how harmony and totality are obtained among individual things in the world.
-Here are two approaches possible.
-They are explanations of the general structure and of the active structure.
-The explanation of general structure, first, starts with a thesis that integration is a primitive modality.
-Any attempt to deny this is to prohibit to allow to have a causal analysis.
-Such an analysis would be either empty or circular.
-Second, integration is said to be analogical to the way how semantic holism explains linguistic phenomena.
-As the meaning of a belief in an individual system depends on the meanings of all other beliefs in the system, a power of a property in a system of an individual thing depends on powers of all other properties in the system.
-Third, one can expand Brentano’s intentionality into physical world and structuralize roles which dispostional properties execute.
+A further challenge is to explain how the various individual things in this world are involved in this harmony and totality.
+Two approaches are possible: one involving explanations of a general structure; the other involving explanations of active structure.
+General structure explanations, such as those provided by Molnar (2003) or Mumford and Anjum (2011), start with the assumption that integration is a primitive modality.
+Without this assumption causal analyses would be either empty or circular.
+Additionally, integration on this approach is understood by analogy to how semantic holism, as advocated by Williams (2010) and others, explains linguistic phenomena.
+Just as the meaning of any individual belief depends on the meanings of all other beliefs in the system, the power of a property in an individual thing depends on the powers of all other properties in the system.
+Third, as Molnar (2003) points out, Brentano’s notion of intentionality can be expanded to include physical things, thereby structuring the roles that dispositional properties execute.

-The explanations above clarify the general structure of integration.
-Integration of an individual object is a disposition of that object in which it expands capacity to adjust with its environments by circumspecting its relations with others and deepening its structures.
-Even when the integration of an object is not manifested the individual object is prepared to dispose to do.
-Integration is a disposition to respond creatively in accordance to the embedded objective of the individual as it meets a new situation.
+The foregoing explanation helps to clarify the general structure of integration.
+The integration of an individual object is a disposition of that object to adjust to its surrounding environment by forming relations with other objects and by deepening its structures.
+Even when the integration of an object is not manifested, the individual object is disposed to do so.
+Integration is a disposition to respond creatively in accordance with the embedded objective of an individual as it meets new situations.

-2) Active explanation of integration: the integration theses
+2.2 Active explanations of integration: the integration theses

-The active explanation of integration is an explanation of autonomy of integration which will show what is the power to bring about fitting, harmony and totality, whereas the conceptual explanation of integration is a formal explanation of how phenomena of individual objects may realize fitting, harmony and totality.
-For this I will propose 5 integration theses of integrational metaphysics, following what I take the thrust of Zhongyong to be: (1) integration of an individual object is a property of power which realizes its embedded objective in the context where it interacts with all other individual objects; (2) ‘mind’ denotes capacity, not only of particular kind species but of all individual objects of complexities if they are able to process relevant informations; (3) integration is the capacity not only of human minds but also of all other individual minds; (4) If evolution theory exemplifies the history of the survival of the fittest, then history exhibits evolution of both stronger intelligence and better justice; (5) integration is a property of realizing the best which the individual object tries to seek in a given circumstances.
+The active explanation of integration is an explanation of the autonomy of integration that sheds light on the power to bring about fitting, harmony, and totality, whereas the conceptual explanation of integration is a formal explanation of how individual objects may realize fitting, harmony, and totality.
+As I have argued elsewhere (e.g. Chung 2016), the active explanation involves the following five theses of integrational metaphysics, which are derived from the Zhongyong: (1) The integration of an individual object is a property of power which realizes its embedded objective in a context in which it interacts with all other individual objects; (2) ‘mind’ refers to a capacity of all individual objects that are able to process relevant information; (3) integration is a capacity, not only of human minds, but of all individual minds; (4) if our evolutionary history exemplifies the survival of the fittest, then that history also exhibits the evolution of both stronger intelligence and better justice; (5) integration is a property of realizing the ideal that any individual object seeks in a given situation.